 5. Endocrine System

-- Chronic stress may lead to insulin resistance and breakdown of sugars from the liver leading to high blood sugar levels and increasing risk for developing Type 2 diabetes mellitus.
+- Chronic stress may lead to insulin resistance and breakdown of sugars from the liver leading to high blood sugar levels and increased risk for developing Type 2 diabetes mellitus.

 Also Read: 9 Best Stress Busters For Indian Men